Fly Fishing South Padre Island, Texas – The Fish

 The guides are nuts about snook and over the past ten years this fish has been increasing steadily in numbers.
 From blind casting in the ship channel to sight fishing on the flats, these fish are revered.
 Five to ten pound fish are the norm, but bigger fish are not uncommon.
 A great combination is to fish snook early and then head for the flats for reds and trout as the sun gets higher.

 Like the snook, tarpon have increased in numbers due in part to better fishery management.
 These guys are found in the deeper water, and a great experience is cruising the gulf-side beach in a 4-wheel drive, running and gunning as the tarpon attack bait near the shore.
+With good weather we target tarpon out of our skiffs.
 This is mostly a September/October experience, coinciding with the seas are super calm.
+Tarpon fishing can be hit and miss, but jumping a few good fish is likely.
 Most are smaller babies (less than 70 pounds) but the big boys are around.
 A 200 pounder was landed off the jetties.

 Ladyfish are around in good numbers and are great fun on light rods.
 Ladyfish, tarpon, and bonefish are all similar life forms and the ladyfish can’t seem to decide whether to act like a tarpon or a bonefish.
 You might hook a nice 3 pound fish that jumps and cartwheels like a tarpon, or the fish might just as easily use ½ of your backing in a long screaming run.

 Sheepshead are plentiful but extremely difficult to take.
 These guys are perhaps the smartest fish on the flats and they have excellent vision.
 Use permit techniques, but with a size 8 fly, to take these 2 to 10 pound fish.